dreamingblackcat/rb-stdlib-rest/README.md

 # rb-stdlib-rest

-This is a fun exercise of building a simple rest api web server using only ruby stdlib.
+This is a fun exercise of building a simple rest api web server using only ruby built-in libraries(core+stdlib).

 Note:**It was created using ruby-2.1.5 .
 Later versions of ruby has remove minitest from stdlib.**